lakeplacid/cloudnative/services.md

 <tr>
 <td> <img src="images/objectstorage_icon.png" alt="{{site.data.keyword.objectstorageshort}} icon"><br/>{{site.data.keyword.objectstorageshort}}
 </td>
 <td valign="top">Use the {{site.data.keyword.objectstoragefull}} service to utilize an unstructured cloud data store to build and deliver cost effective apps and services with high reliability and fast speed to market.
-Bluemix users can store and access unstructured data content and can interactively compose and connect to apps and services.<br/><br/>
+IBM Cloud users can store and access unstructured data content and can interactively compose and connect to apps and services.<br/><br/>
 Read more about operating this service in the <a href="/docs/services/ObjectStorage/index.html" alt="{{site.data.keyword.objectstorageshort}} documentation link">{{site.data.keyword.objectstorageshort}} documentation</a>.
 </td>
 </tr>